MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 In a scenario that's based on the Azure landing zone reference architecture, applications are deployed in their own landing zones.
 Each landing zone contains a spoke virtual network that's peered to a regional hub.
 Spoke virtual networks are an integral part of the corporate network and are assigned routable IPv4 addresses.
 These addresses are unique across the entire corporate network.
 So, all architectural components that are deployed in Azure Virtual Network consume IPv4 addresses in the corporate network’s address space even if only a few of them expose endpoints that must be reachable from the entire corporate network.
 These architectural components might be virtual machines, first-party or third-party network NVAs, or virtual network-injected PaaS services.

-For the remainder of this article, "front-end components" refer to application components that must be reachable from the entire corporate network or from outside the components' landing zone.
+For the remainder of this article, "front-end components" refer to application components that are reachable from the entire corporate network (from outside the components' landing zone).
 "Back-end components" refer to application components that don't expose endpoints in the corporate network and only need to be reachable from within their own landing zone.
-For example, a web application that exposes an endpoint and a database that doesn't expose any endpoint have one front-end component and one back-end component.
+For example, a web application that exposes an endpoint is a front-end component, and a database that doesn't expose an endpoint is a back-end component.

-The following sections describe best practices to minimize private address space consumption when you build large networks in Azure.
-These recommendations are for anyone that has run out of private IP addresses to assign to Azure virtual networks or if proper address space allocation policies aren't adopted.
+The following sections describe the best practices to minimize private address space consumption when you build large networks in Azure.
+You might need to minimize address space consumption if proper address space allocation policies aren't established, and you run out of private IP addresses to assign to Azure virtual networks.

 ## Best practice #1: Non-routable landing zone spoke virtual networks